anuraghazra/github-readme-stats/readme.md

 # GitHub Stats Card

-Copy-paste this into your markdown content, and that is it.
+Copy and paste this into your markdown, and that's it.
 Simple!

 Change the `?username=` value to your GitHub username.